 Sonia Ben Ouagrham-Gormley is an Assistant Professor in the Biodefense Program.
 Prior to joining George Mason, she served 10 years as a Senior Research Associate at the Monterey Institute of International Studies, Center for Nonproliferation Studies (CNS), and Editor-in-Chief of the International Export Control Observer, a monthly newsletter devoted to the analysis of WMD export control issues in the world.
 Dr. Ben Ouagrham was also an adjunct professor at the School of Advanced International Studies (SAIS), Johns Hopkins University, where she taught a course on WMD in the former Soviet Union (FSU).
 She received her Ph.D. in Economics of Development at the Advanced School of Social Sciences in Paris, France.

-Saskia Popescu is a doctoral student at GMU Biodefense and editor of the Pandora Report.
+Saskia Popescu is a Term Assistant Professor for the Biodefense Graduate Program and a graduate of the PhD Program herself.
 Saskia is an infectious disease epidemiologist and infection preventionist whose work focuses on hospital biopreparedness after she managed response to the 2014 Ebola outbreak and a 2015 measles outbreak.
+She is currently working on the frontlines in the COVID-19 pandemic.
 She is a 2017 ELBI fellow from the Johns Hopkins Center for Health Security and recipient of the DHS FiX award.
 Saskia holds a MPH in infectious disease epidemiology, a MA in international security studies, and is certified in infection prevention.

 A. Trevor Thrall